-As the amended proposal represents a reduced scope of works and therefore reduced environmental impacts, further consultation is not required.
+As the amended proposal represents a reduced scope of works and therefore reduced environmental impacts, further consultation is not required by the Code.

 11 Environmental Impact Assessment

 The proposed carpark is within the OFGS site.
 Environmental impacts have been assessed as acceptable for the following reasons: